samarthsinh2660/NovaShell/ARCHITECTURE.md

 ---

+## 🚀 Summary

-This architecture supports the current feature set while allowing for future expansion through well-defined interfaces and extension points.
+This architecture supports **NovaShell's 21 major features** while allowing for future expansion through well-defined interfaces and extension points.
+The modular design ensures:

+✅ **Maintainability** - Easy to understand and modify ✅ **Extensibility** - Add new features via plugins
+✅ **Performance** - Optimized for speed and efficiency ✅ **Security** - Multiple layers of protection
+✅ **Reliability** - Robust error handling

+**NovaShell** - Professional architecture for professional developers! 🎉